HeidelTime/heideltime/doc/readme.txt

 - Italian
 - French (kindly provided by Véronique Moriceau, LIMSI - CNRS, http://vero.moriceau.free.fr/)
 - Chinese
+- Russian (a preliminary version was kindly shared by Elena Klyachko)

 Additionally, whilst expanding the set of domains that HeidelTime can recognize temporal expressions in, English resources for colloquial as well as scientific style documents were